- Brunswick, Organized 1720

 The State of Georgia bears the name of George II.

-Three Virginia counties were named to honor George I, ten to honor George II, and two to honor George III, and both of the last were named in compliment to Queen Charlotte, wife of George III.
+Three Virginia counties were named to honor George I, ten to honor George II, and two to honor George III, and both of the last were named in complement to Queen Charlotte, wife of George III.
 Both counties were taken from Lunenburg, and both were formed in 1764.
 Charlotte County takes its name directly from Queen Charlotte.
-Mecklenburg also is named in honor of the queen, but indirectly so, for its gets its name from the German duchy, or rather grand-duchy, of Mecklenburg11-Strelitz, from which Charlotte came, and of which her brother was the duke.
+Mecklenburg also is named in honor of the queen, but indirectly so, for its gets its name from the German duchy, or rather grand-duchy, of Mecklenburg2-Strelitz, from which Charlotte came, and of which her brother was the duke.
 Charlottesville, Va., was founded soon after Charlotte became queen, and was named in her honor.

 Charlotte Sophia, sister of the Duke of Mecklenburg-Strelitz, married young King George III in 1761, and was fifty-seven years queen of England.
 Fifteen children sprang from this marriage, and all but two grew up.
 There were nine sons and six daughters; the aggregate age of the sons was 494 years; of the daughters, 371 years.
 The average age of the fifteen children was 56 years and 8 months; twelve attained the age of 50 years, ten of these reached 60 years, eight attained 70 years, and two lived to be 80.
 The average age of George III and Queen Charlotte was over 75 years.